 - 1 small garlic clove, smashed and minced

-In a bowl whisk together the garlic, salt and pepper, Dijon, honey and balsamic vinegar.
+In a small bowl or jar with a tight-fitting lid, whisk together the garlic, salt, pepper, Dijon, honey, and balsamic vinegar.

-- For an easy marinade, add a quarter cup of the dressing to each pound of chicken and refrigerate overnight for maximum flavor.
-Grill or bake and then top with chopped tomatoes, feta cheese, a bit of basil, and an extra drizzle of the vinaigrette, if desired.
+An easy marinade and dinner inspiration: Use ¼ to ⅓ cup of vinaigrette for each pound of chicken and refrigerate in a zip-top bag, overnight for maximum flavor.
+Grill or bake and then top with chopped fresh tomatoes, crumbled feta cheese, a dusting of slivered basil, and an extra drizzle of the vinaigrette.